 North Side Baptist Church’s convictions are the Biblical guideposts for our ministry efforts.

 North Side Baptist Church is a covenant membership and a member of the Southern Baptist Convention, South Carolina Baptist Convention, and the Lakelands Baptist Association.
 As a Southern Baptist Church, we share the same foundational beliefs as others in our denomination (Baptist Faith and Message, 2000) which includes the belief in the autonomy of the local church.
 This autonomy was true of the New Testament churches and we, as Southern Baptists, continue this belief and practice.
 While we share the same foundational doctrine of all Southern Baptist churches (inerrancy of Scripture, believer’s baptism, the Trinity, Jesus as the only way to salvation, etc.), one important distinctive of North Side is that we are ruled by a plurality of elders.
 Again, we practice this leadership because we believe this is the leadership that governed the churches in the New Testament.
-This plurality of elders is comprise of five staff elders and eleven lay elders.
+This plurality of elders is comprised of five staff elders and twelve lay elders.
 These men are the spiritual leadership of North Side Baptist Church.

 We believe that the Bible is the Word of God—fully inspired and without error in the original manuscripts, written by men under the inspiration of the Holy Spirit, and the supreme authority in all matters of faith and conduct.
 In order to remain true and faithful to God’s Word, we consistently preach through the “whole counsel of God” one book at a time.